Saratoga Tips on Gambling, Fried Chicken, Mob Mentality & MORE!

 Tip 4: Rush The Gates!

-Mama once said, “If everyone else jumped off a bridge, would you do it, too?” to which my answer has now been forever altered to: “Depends – how much fun is the jump?”
+Mama once said, “If everyone else jumped off a bridge, would you do it, too?” to which my answer has now been forever altered to: “Depends on how much fun the jump is."

-See, every morning during the fleeting 6-week racing season, track-goers line up with their chairs and tablecloths as early as 5AM to wait for the gates to open at 7AM.
-Once the gates open, the crowd charges forward like a bunch of madmen to lock down a picnic table and place for their chairs, umbrellas, etc. Since we were sitting in the picnic area on day 2 and needed to lock down a spot, we decided to join the mad rush.
-And, boy, I was not let down.
+Every morning during the fleeting 6-week racing season, track-goers line up with their chairs and tablecloths as early as 5AM to wait for the gates to open at 7AM.
+Once the gates open, the crowd charges forward like angry cattle breaking free from a corralled-off, grass-less space.
+People sprint into the park to slap belongings down on picnic tables and lay claim to grassy sections for chairs, umbrellas, etc. Since we were sitting in the picnic area on day two, our fate was inevitable.
+We had to join the mad dash.
+I was not let down.

-To give you an idea of how seriously people take this tradition, here are a few sound bites from the line:
+To give you an idea of how seriously people take this tradition, here are a few sound bites from my experience:

 “Once the gate opens, it’s free game.”